+The game of badminton follows very similar rules to that of tennis.
+Both sports use a rectangular court in which some sort of ball is hit across netting that has been hung in the center.
 In badminton, a piece of equipment called a shuttlecock is used instead of a typical tennis ball.
 This item is hit across the net by the individual players until it hits the ground, which those participating in the game are trying to avoid.
 When the shuttlecock touches the ground of the court, depending on where it has landed, there will be a stoppage of play, and one single point will be awarded to the designated team who earned that rally’s point.

 Serving in badminton happens both at the very beginning of the match in addition to each time a point has been earned by a team and there has been a stoppage of play.
-Therefore when a player serves, they are signalling that the next rally will begin.
+Therefore when a player serves, they are signaling that the next rally will begin.

 When serving, the server must hit the shuttlecock over the net and into the opponent's diagonal service court.
 For example, when the server begins the game in their right-service court, their serve must land in their opponent's left-service court.

-In order to earn a point in badminton, a player must win a rally.
+To earn a point in badminton, a player must win a rally.
 A rally can be won a few different ways.
 The majority of rallies will be won when the shuttle touches the ground.
 This can either be inside or outside of the court lines.
 When the shuttle touches the ground inside of the court lines, the player who missed the shuttle will lose that rally, and therefore the other player will earn the point.
 If the shuttle lands outside of the court line, the player who last hit the shuttle will lose the rally, and therefore the other player will earn the point.

 Each game ends when one player has earned 11 points with a two point lead.
 If 11 points have been reached, but that player does not have a two point lead, the game will continue until one player does.

 The game of badminton is played on a regulated court typically with a hard flooring like concrete.
-The specific dimensions of the court, when used in a competition or tournament are forty-four feet by twenty feet.
+The specific dimensions of the court, when used in a competition or tournament are 44 feet by 20 feet.
 Although this is the size of the court, when only single players are participating they will use the more narrow lines that are drawn on the ground in order to keep the game as regulated as possible.

+The court is shaped like a rectangle, and therefore allows each player to stand on the two opposite sides on either far end of the court.
 In the very center of each court moving across the width of the court is the badminton netting.
 A regulation net is typically 20 feet in width, the same as the court, and by 2.5 feet in height.
 The nets are typically made out of either nylon or some sort of polyethylene material.

-In order to participate in a badminton match, each player must have a regulated badminton racket.
+To participate in a badminton match, each player must have a regulated badminton racket.
 Badminton rackets can be purchased at any sports store or online.
 In pro competitions, the racket must be strung a certain way and there are regulations on the size and weight of rackets allowed.
 The total weight of the racket has to be between 80 and 100 grams, and it cannot be larger than 680 mm long and 230 mm wide.

 In addition, at least one shuttlecock or birdie is required for each game, but more than one can make the game go more efficiently.
 There are also rules for how big and heavy a birdie can be, as using a non regulation birdie would lead to unfair advantages.
 The feathers of the birdie must be between 62 and 70 mm long, and the birdie must weigh between 4.74 and 5.5 grams.

-Up to a maximum of four individual players can participate in one badminton game at one time.
+Up to four individual players can participate in one badminton game at one time.
 For tournaments, and more serious play, games can only be played in even numbers.
 This means either two or four players can compete, depending on if the match is with singles or doubles.
 In more casual play, like in a backyard game, any number of players can compete in a match at a time.